-Traumatic Brain Injury Implementation Partnership Grant III (TBI)
+Traumatic Brain Injury State Partnership Program (SPP)

-Goals for the Idaho TBI Program
+Goal and Objectives for the Idaho TBI Program

 As part of the Traumatic Brain Injury State Implementation Partnership Grant Program, since July 2006, Idaho State University (ISU) has served as the lead state agency for traumatic brain injury in Idaho.

 As the designated state agency for TBI, Idaho State University also leads the field with regard to the largest effort of any state to conduct needs and resource assessments within the TBI community.
 The IRH conducted an initial assessment in 2001 and annual assessments in 2003-2008, 2011, 2017 with the purpose of analyzing unmet needs and changes in need over time.
 These extensive data resulted in a peer-reviewed publication in Brain Injury.